List of The Green Green Grass characters: Llewellyn

 Llewellyn (Alan David) – Llewellyn is Boycie's Welsh next-door neighbour.
 Boycie continually refers to him as a mad Welshman, in reference to his eccentric behaviour and Welsh nationalist views.
 He has been known to be self-centred and puts his needs before others.
 In the episode "Testing Times", he reported Boycie for using Artificial Fertiliser on his Organic Farm.
-This could have put Boycie in prison for up to five years.
+This could have put Boycie in prison for up to five years, but Boycie's staff secretly threw the fertiliser in Llewellyn's pond before he could use it, causing one of his ducks to grow to the size of a turkey.
 Llewellyn has a daughter called Rhian, who is Tyler's English teacher.
 Rhian has appeared in two episodes.

 Llewellyn has been known to get a little out of his own depth, such as when he challenged Boycie to a pub quiz in More Questions Than Answers and lost ten thousand pounds that he didn't have in the first place.
 He has also accused Boycie of things that he hasn't done, such as in From Here To Paternity when Boycie's dog, Earl, supposedly made Llewellyn's 'slapper of a dog' pregnant, which Earl didn't.
+By the end of the series, however, Llewellyn appears to be at least on more amicable terms with the Boyces, shown when he is invited to Boycie and Marlene's wedding in the finale.

-Beth
+Beth Harrison

-Bethany (Lisa Diveney) – Beth is Tyler's Welsh girlfriend until the end of the third series.
+Bethany Harrison (Lisa Diveney) – Beth is Tyler's Welsh girlfriend until the end of the third series.
 She is intelligent, pretty and a practicing vegetarian, but also intolerant of people who do not share her views.
 In the episode "Mother Earth," Beth's patience with Tyler and the family was put to its ultimate test.
 Among other things, she got upset with Tyler's lack of interest in her horse-racing protests and his decision to choose eating meat over a relationship with her, and is later traumatised when she peers through the window of their home to see Boycie completely naked, thanks to Earl.

 Beth made her last appearance in the 2007 Christmas special, "The Special Relationship".
 It later turns out that Tyler had dumped her.
 The role of Tyler's girlfriend passed on to Sara from the fourth series.
 Beth was written out of the series, but is still mentioned frequently.
 She is said to have gone to Cambridge to further her education.
 This angers Tyler, as he is jealous of her achievements.
 However, Beth's dad Ray enjoys boasting about his daughter's achievements to him.